MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-DistributionGroupMember.md

 ### CommonParameters
 This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
 For more information, see [about_CommonParameters](https://go.microsoft.com/fwlink/p/?LinkID=113216).

+## INPUTS

+### Input types
+To see the input types that this cmdlet accepts, see [Cmdlet Input and Output Types](https://go.microsoft.com/fwlink/p/?LinkId=616387).
+If the Input Type field for a cmdlet is blank, the cmdlet doesn't accept input data.

+## OUTPUTS

+### Output types
+To see the return types, which are also known as output types, that this cmdlet accepts, see [Cmdlet Input and Output Types](https://go.microsoft.com/fwlink/p/?LinkId=616387).
+If the Output Type field is blank, the cmdlet doesn't return data.

+### Download CSV file for all groups and members

 To download a comma-separated values (CSV) file containing all groups and members, use the following cmdlet:

 ```powershell